Football: Nantes demand transfer fee from Cardiff City for Emiliano Sala - report

 Authorities said yesterday they are trying to recover the body spotted in the seabed wreckage of the plane that was carrying Argentine player and his pilot.

-The aircraft disappeared over the English Channel on Jan.
-21 as it flew from the French city of Nantes to Cardiff, where Sala was due to start playing in the Premier League.
+The aircraft disappeared over the English Channel on January 21as it flew from the French city of Nantes to Cardiff, where Sala was due to start playing in the Premier League.

 Authorities haven't said if the body located by an underwater camera was Sala or pilot David Ibbotson, the only people on board.